makdid7/tkinter-typer/README.md

 # Here you can download the game files
-Download & unzip the folder, then open Speed-Typing-Game.exe
+Download & unzip the folder, then open Game.exe

 To delete all the scores, go to the "scores" folder and run the "clear-scores" file.